Volcanoes National Park

 Volcanoes national park currently has 12 habituated gorilla families that are always open for tourists to trek and each gorilla family is trekked by a group of 8 tourists which means that there are only 96 Rwanda gorilla permits issued on daily basis.
 The demand for gorilla permits is quite high, despite the expensive price of permits; each gorilla permit in Rwanda costs USD1500 per person per trek.

-Trekking takes an hour while in the presence of a fully habituated gorilla family but the overall experience can take about 2 to 5 hours since the location of gorilla groups may not be predicted.
+Trekking takes an hour while in the presence of a fully habituated gorilla family.
+Experience this for 2 to 5 hours since the location of gorilla groups may not be predicted.

 Activities in Volcanoes National Park.

-Apart from mountain gorillas, there are other attractions like golden monkeys (Cercopithecus mitis kadndti), black-fronted duikers, bush backs, forest buffaloes, over 178 recorded bird species including 13 species of Virunga Mountains and 16 subspecies of Rwenzori Mountains.
+Apart from mountain gorillas, there are other attractions like golden monkeys, black-fronted duikers, bush backs, forest buffaloes.
+Up to 178 recorded bird species including 13 species of Virunga Mountains and 16 subspecies of Rwenzori Mountains.
 All these attractions have led to numerous activities happening in this park and among others include;

 Gorilla trekking.